• 10.00am - 5.30pm

 Origins

-In 1662, the newly-restored King Charles II tried to re-impose bishops on the Presbyterian Scottish church, leading to major agitation among Presbyterian or Covenanter Scots.
+In 1662, the recently-restored King Charles II tried to re-impose governance by bishops on the Scottish church, leading to major agitation among Presbyterian or Covenanter Scots.
 In September 1678, Charles Erskine, Earl of Mar, raised a regiment to help put down this unrest.

 In 1685, it became a fusilier regiment, a distinction given to elite troops armed with the new flintlock musket, or 'fusil’.
 Three years later, it was moved from the Scottish to the English establishment.